mportesdev/mportesdev.github.io/_posts/2021-08-10-joining-sequences-in-python.md

 floats = [5.0, 6.0]
 ```

-Again, we intend to join the numbers and strings into a single list.
-The
+Again, we intend to join the numbers and strings into a single flat list
-first solution is obvious:
+`[1, 2, 'three', 'four', 5.0, 6.0]`.
+The first solution is obvious:

 ```pycon
 >>> numbers + strings + floats